tommus/application-x/README.md

 2. Compile project:

-    > gradle build

-3. Execute:

-    > java -jar build/libs/gs-rest-service-0.1.0.jar

-4. To run unit tests, just type:

-    > gradle test
+    > maven clean package

+3. Execute REST API from `rest` module:

+    > cd rest && mvn spring-boot:run

-Above has been assumed that, the alternatives to `gradle` and `java` executables are available in system path.
+Above has been assumed that, the alternatives to `mvn` and `java` executables are available in system path.

 Goals